geewynn/Data-Analytics/Nigerian Opinion About Nigerian Banks/README.md

 Whats do Nigerians on Twitter feel about their banks?
 Particularly the top banks.
 This question brought the curiousity that lead to this carrying out this project.

+- Note that the tweet collected and used is just a sample of the total banking population and can differ if more texts from other platforms are added.

 ## Data Collection